 My last update was about a year and a half ago.
-I’ve been pretty busy since then, and haven’t had a chance to update this site.
+I’ve been pretty busy since then, and haven’t.
 I hope to revamp the whole layout and make it look nicer.
 I started off with a change in color scheme.
 There’s more to come.
 I’ve been working on several projects, including getting introduced to the Unreal Engine.
-Together with The Marketing Heaven, I revived my YouTube channel and received quite a lot of views and likes, which is quite significant for the projects that I plan to realize in the future.
-To find out what I’ve been up to, read more.
-Continue reading
+Together with The Marketing Heaven, I revived my YouTube channel and received quite a lot of views and likes, which is quite significant for the projects that I plan to realize in the future to find out what I’ve been up to.

 This arcade game is an Android remake of a DirectX game I made with a few friends in University.
 I subsequently ported the game to XNA, which vastly improved the performance and appearance.
 I may add these versions to the site in the future.

 I decided with one of the other creators to remake the game for Android.
 It uses high resolution graphics and implements efficient collision detection between floating shapes.
 High scores are stored in an online database using PHP and SQL.
 The game logic was programmed in an abstract way to decouple it from the Android implementation.
 This will allow us to swap out different APIs without changing the main game code.
 The game can be accessed with a desktop or mobile phone here.

 I recently added a Python script I wrote a few years ago for this website to my github.
 I decided I should add it to the programming section as well.